-In our most recent VAM survey, we used all the questions from our old VAM survey and a couple new questions that were added this year.
+In our most recent VAM survey, we used all the questions from our old VAM survey and added a couple new questions.
 These additional questions will be helpful in assisting us in meeting the requirements of EO 13693.
-The new questions are tailored to the way the vehicles are being used to help identify potential locations where Zero Emission Vehicles can be placed.
+The new questions were tailored to the way the vehicles are being used to help identify potential locations where Zero Emission Vehicles can be placed.
 The new questions were:

-1. Do you use your vehicle for administrative purposes?

-2. Do you use your vehicle for investigative purposes?
+- 1. Do you use your vehicle for administrative purposes? - 2.
+Do you use your vehicle for investigative purposes?

-Based on this information, vehicles used to perform administrative work could be considered potential locations for EV's or PHEV's.
+Based on this information, vehicles used to perform administrative work could be considered potential candidates for locations where we can place EV's or PHEV's.